 2. Compare home loans

 When looking at new home loans it’s important to compare more than just the interest rate.
 Look at all the fees and charges associated with the loan, as well as features and add-ons that are important to you, for example a redraw facility or offset account.
-A Key Facts Sheet can be very helpful with this.

 3. Work out the costs and your borrowing power